By contributing you accept the code of conduct.

 - Kicks and bans apply to all communities administrated by Fosscord maintainers group.

-If a moderator violates the code of conduct, make sure to point it out to me.
+If a moderator violates the code of conduct, make sure to point it out to us.
 This can lead to warnings and demotion of the moderator.

-If I myself violate the code of conduct, no such possibility exists.
-Thus, it is important to call me out, or make one of my friends or moderators call me out.
+If we violate the code of conduct, no such possibility exists.
+Thus, it is important to call us out, or make one of our friends call us out.
 Further steps will then be discussed ad hoc.

 Changes to this code of conduct